mychan24/restinginpca/notes/JustificationOfSteps.md

 		Prevent outlier subject from dominating the space (???
 MC is not sure...)

-7. MFA-normalize subtables by network edges:
+7. MFA-normalize sub-tables by network edges:

 	+ How--